 The Champions Volunteer Foundation is a certified non-profit associated with the BNP Paribas Open, the largest sporting event in the Coachella Valley.
 Comprised of a unique group of people who have come together to donate their time to raise funds for charitable causes in the desert community, the organization embodies how sports have the ability to bring people together and be a powerful philanthropic force for good.

-The organization’s specific and primary purpose is to raise funds for the local community through other nonprofits that support but are not limited to youth, recreational, educational and well-care programs.
-Since its founding in 2002, The Champions Volunteer Foundation has donated a total of more than $3 million to nearly 50 different local non-profits per year through a grant application process.
+The mission of The Champions Volunteer Foundation is to raise and distribute funds to local non-profits that support, but are not limited to, youth, recreational, educational and well-care programs.
+Since its founding in 2001, The Champions Volunteer Foundation has donated a total of more than $4 million to nearly 60 different local non-profits per year through a grant application process.

 Since the organization’s inception, The Champions Volunteer Foundation has steadily increased the number of grants awarded to keep up with the growing demand from the local community for financial assistance.
 The Foundation focuses on non-profits throughout the Coachella Valley who support the most vulnerable among us – including youth, elderly and marginalized.
 As the organization has grown and its local impact become more recognizable, The Foundation has expanded upon its mission to give back to those who need it most and support organizations that might otherwise be turned away.